Performance optimization

 Using an NVME drive for Config folder

-CTFreak uses its configuration folder to store both its internal database and execution logs.
+CTFreak uses its configuration folder to store both its embedded SQLite backend database and execution logs.

-The installation prerequisites already specify that this folder should not be stored on a network drive (for performance reasons, but also to manage locks on access to the internal database).
+The installation prerequisites already specify that this folder should not be stored on a network drive (for performance reasons, but also to manage locks on access to the embedded database).

 However, you can go one step further and store this folder on an NVME drive to prevent I/O saturation in the event of high execution frequency.